veryMaker/signum-node/README.md

 node.network = signum.net.TestnetNetwork
 ```

+If no custom DB is set, a H2 file will be created as `db/signum-testnet.mv.db`.
-For a MariaDB setup you need to configure a testnet isntance in the config file.
-The H2 file will be created with a separate name in an automated way.
+For a MariaDB setup you need to configure a testnet instance in the config file.

 ### Private Chains